skiplang/skip/docs/overview/inst.md

 title: The type inst
 ---

-Sometime, `this` is a little bit `too` precise.
+Sometime, `this` is a little bit *too* precise.
 The type `this` always refers to the most precise type.
-The problem with that is that this is not always what we want, it often is, but not always.
+The problem with that is that `this` is often, but not always, what we want.
 Let's imagine you are building an algorithm that mixes integers and floats, and you want to be able to compare them.
-You would create a type that would look like that:
+You would create types that would look like:

 ```
 base class Num uses MyComparable